-Join Alan Demafiles for an in-depth discussion in this video Using spreadsheet data in CINEMA 4D, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Using spreadsheet data in CINEMA 4D, part of Cinema 4D: Animating Charts and Graphs.

 - In this video, we'll take a look at how to prepare…spreadsheet information into a format…that is CINEMA 4D friendly.…Then we'll import that information…using the Structure Manager…and examine several ways to manipulate…that data with a Matrix Object.…Let's examine the structure of a typical geometry object…and see how it relates to spreadsheets.…So in this scene, we've got a cube…and right now it's in a parametric object,…meaning we can't access any of the sub-object information…like the points, edges, or faces.…We need to make it editable.…We can do that by hitting this button here…or tapping C on the keyboard.…